 In Scotland, the aim is to use the principles from other children’s neighbourhoods, and work with local people and organisations to develop a Scottish model of a children’s neighbourhood.

-A total of six CNS sites have now been established, and work is underway across the urban communities of Bridgeton and Dalmarnock, Castlemilk and Drumchapel in Glasgow city, Radnor Park in Clydebank in West Dunbartonshire, and the rural community of Rigside and the small town of Lanark in South Lanarkshire.
+A total of six CNS sites were established between 2018 and 2022, and work took place across the urban communities of Bridgeton and Dalmarnock, Castlemilk and Drumchapel in Glasgow city, Radnor Park in Clydebank in West Dunbartonshire, and the rural community of Rigside and the small town of Lanark in South Lanarkshire.

 The first CNS site in Bridgeton and Dalmarnock was officially launched in March 2018.
 Our second site in Clydebank commenced in September 2019, and in October 2020, the CNS sites in Castlemilk, Drumchapel, Rigside and Lanark were established.